locple/LiquidCrystal_I2C_UTF8/README.md

 - `init()`: Initialize the LCD
 - `backlight()`: Turn on the LCD backlight
 - `print(text)`: print text (String or char[]) to LCD
-> If no longer room to print the next word in current line, it'll be printed in next line.
+> If no room in current line for the next word, it'll be printed in the next line.
 - `print(text, nsec)`: print long text with **nsec** seconds paused
-> If the screen is full, wait **nsec** seconds for audience to read before printing the next part on next screen.
+> If no room in the screen to print more, wait **nsec** seconds for audiences to read before clearing to print the next part.

 ### Printing Vietnamese
 - Include **`LCDI2C_Viet.h`** for the main class and customized characters for Vietnamese